 Next, complete your ad set settings by choosing your budget, audience targeting, placement, and optimization.
 When your ad set is ready to go, click the Ad link in the top right to navigate to the Ad level of your campaign.
 This is where you add your creative asset variations.

 At the Ad level, select your Facebook page.
-Below that, your ad format option is automatically set to single image or video.
+Below that, your ad format option is automatically set to a single image or video.
 Below the creative format, you’ll find the usual Ad level layout with your image or video selection, website destination, display link, text, headline, news feed description, and CTA.
 Add buttons appear next to the assets of which you can create multiple variations.

 Now select the images or videos you want to test.
 You can choose images or videos from your library, or upload them directly from your computer.
 Facebook lets you add up to 10 images or 10 videos.